Peharge/MAVIS-old/README.md

 >
 > **MAVIS** (_Math Visual Intelligent System_) is a powerful AI-powered assistant that can solve complex math problems, generate precise visualizations, and explain abstract concepts with clarity.
 It supports analysis of multiple input formats — including **images (PNG, JPG, JPEG, GIF)** and **text/code documents (TXT, PY, DOC, DOCX)** — and returns **interactive, insightful answers** in real time.
 >
-> MAVIS was created with one goal: to make advanced mathematical and scientific tools accessible to everyone — no paywalls, no licenses, no limits.
+> MAVIS was created with one goal: to make advanced mathematical and scientific tools accessible to everyone — no paywalls, no limits.
 It’s completely **free**, **open to contributions**, and developed for the **good of humanity**.
 >
 > ---
 > To get the most out of MAVIS, keep in mind: